ibm-cloud-docs/discovery-data/faqs.md

 {: faq}

 You can integrate {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} to make information that is stored in external data sources available to a virtual assistant.
 Create a *Conversational Search* project in {{site.data.keyword.discoveryshort}}, and then add the data sources that you want to make available to it.
 Next, create a *search integration* in {{site.data.keyword.conversationshort}}, and connect it to your {{site.data.keyword.discoveryshort}} project and collection.

+## Can I increase the collection limit for a project?
+{: #faq-more-collections}
+{: faq}

+If you want to add more than 5 collections to your project, and you have a Premium plan, you can request an increase to the collection limit by opening a support request.
+For more information, see [Getting help](/docs/discovery-data?topic=discovery-data-get-help).

 ## Can I find related documents after I add them to a collection
 {: #faq-keep-doc-relationship}